martadrabik-dabrowska/javaFXApp/README.md

 - adding, removing a company and employees
 - editing company data
 - search engine
+- simpy validations of the first name, last name, nip
 - The application includes tests

 ## Screenshots